SumitPugalia/plate_slate/doc/step.md

 (to create migrations for DB which will be similar to Ecto.Schema) add the fields in both ecto schema and DB migrations

 `Our :menu_items field doesn’t actually build the list of menu items yet.
 To do that, we have to retrieve the data for the field.
-GraphQL refers to this as res- olution, and it’s done by defining a resolver for our field.`
+GraphQL refers to this as resolution, and it’s done by defining a resolver for our field.`

 mix ecto.migrate (to create table out of the migrations, to be speciific it runs the command from the migrations) add dummy data in seeds.exs